microsoft/Broadcast-Development-Kit/README.md

 The solution supports multiple extractions at a time, allowing to stream any combination of the sources listed above (each as a individual stream) over SRT or RTMP to a video mixing solution of your choice.

 To provide the best possible experience during a meeting, Microsoft Teams automatically changes the frame size and frame rate of each participant stream based on the network conditions of the participant.
 However, this can cause issues with using those streams in streaming services of video production solutions.
-To avoid these issues **Broadcast Protocols for Teams** automatically upscales the video feed to **1080p at 30FPS**.
+To avoid these issues **Broadcast Development Kit** automatically upscales the video feed to **1080p at 30FPS**.
 This reduces the complexity of having to work with a variable frame size and frame rate.

 Extraction of any of those streams can be done with the following configurations:
 - SRT in "caller" mode (you have a SRT listener waiting to receive a connection from this solution).